-Deadline for 2017 Autumn admission: Tuesday, December 5, 2017.
+Deadline for Autumn 2023 admission: Tuesday, November 29, 2022.*

 Application Requirements Checklist

-Statement of Purpose: reasons for applying, preparation, specific study and research interests, future career plans, and any other information about yourself as a scholar and future faculty.
+Reasons for applying, preparation, specific study and research interests, future career plans, and any other information about yourself as a scholar and future faculty.

-Letters of Recommendation: Three letters of recommendation are required from faculty members or others who are qualified to evaluate academic work and teaching potential.
+Three letters of recommendation are required from faculty members or others who are qualified to evaluate academic work and teaching potential.
 Recommenders submit their letters through the online system by the application deadline.

-Curriculum Vitae (C.V.): academic resume of your qualifications.
+Academic resume of your qualifications.
 Included in this C.V. should be a list of your language qualifications.
 Ancient languages should be demonstrated by a list of works read in the original.
 Modern languages may be indicated using the labels "Beginner", "Intermediate", "Advanced" and "Fluent", along with the number of years studied.

-Test of English as a Foreign Language (TOEFL): required for all international applicants (whose primary language is not English) sent via ETS.
+Required for all international applicants (whose primary language is not English) sent via ETS.
 Not required if your most recent academic program is in an institution where English is the primary language of scholarship and instruction.
 Please check the Exam Requirements for International Applicants to confirm applicability.

 Inquiries about the admissions process and the application can be sent to classics [at] stanford.edu.
 You may also check our F.A.Q. for common answers.